MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/mediawiki-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the MediaWiki Graph connector for Microsoft Search"
+description: "Set up the MediaWiki Microsoft Graph connector for Microsoft Search"
 ---
 <!---Previous ms.author: monaray --->

-# MediaWiki Graph connector
+# MediaWiki Microsoft Graph connector

-The MediaWiki Graph connector allows your organization to discover and index data from a wiki created by using MediaWiki software.
+The MediaWiki Microsoft Graph connector allows your organization to discover and index data from a wiki created by using MediaWiki software.
 This connector indexes specified content into Microsoft Search and supports periodic crawls to keep the index up to date.

 > [!NOTE]
-> Read the [**Setup for your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup instructions.
+> Read the [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md) article to understand the general Microsoft Graph connectors setup instructions.

-This article is for anyone who configures, runs, and monitors a MediaWiki Graph connector.
-It supplements the general setup process, and shows instructions that apply only for the MediaWiki Graph connector.
+This article is for anyone who configures, runs, and monitors a MediaWiki connector.
+It supplements the general setup process, and shows instructions that apply only for the MediaWiki connector.
 This article also includes information about [Limitations](#limitations).

 <!---## Before you get started-->

 <!---Insert "Before you get started" recommendations for this data source-->

-## Step 1: Add a Graph connector in the Microsoft 365 admin center
+## Step 1: Add a connector in the Microsoft 365 admin center

 Follow the general [setup instructions](./configure-connector.md).
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup instructions.-->